common name: spined soldier bug

 Figure 6.
 Third instar nymph of the spined soldier bug, Podisus maculiventris (Say).
 Photograph by Michael R. Patnaude.

-4th instar: This instar has a length approximately 6 mm.
+4th instar: This instar has a length of approximately 6 mm.
 The head width is 1.7 mm and the humeral is 3.2 mm wide.
 The colorations and patterns of the 4th instar nymph are similar to that of the 3rd instar nymph, but the wing pads become noticeable.

 Figure 7.
 Fourth instar nymph of the spined soldier bug, Podisus maculiventris (Say).
 Photograph by Michael R. Patnaude.